apurvadb/MCPyViewer/README.md

 samtools faidx {ref}
 java -jar $PICARDLIB/picard.jar CreateSequenceDictionary R={ref} O={ref.replace('.fa','.dict')
 ```
-The transcript and exon gtf files for https://ftp.ensembl.org/pub/release-105/fasta/homo_sapiens/dna/ reference are located in the "data/" folder within this repo.
-These were generated from the corresponding gtf file https://ftp.ensembl.org/pub/release-105/gtf/homo_sapiens/.
+The transcript and exon gtf files for https://ftp.ensembl.org/pub/release-105/fasta/homo_sapiens/dna/ reference are located in the "**data/**" folder within this repo.
+These were generated from the corresponding annotation file from https://ftp.ensembl.org/pub/release-105/gtf/homo_sapiens/.
 If you're using a different genome build, please generate these files accordingly.
-The ideogram_hg38_file is also located in the "data/" folder.
+The ideogram_hg38_file is also located in the "**data/**" folder.

-Please note that this entire section can be executed as a batch script on a cluster, as it utilizes BWA for sequence alignment, which may demand additional memory and resources.
+It is recommended to run this pipeline as a batch script on a compute cluster, as the BWA-based sequence alignment step can be resource-intensive and may require additional memory and computational power.

-Example :
+**Example :**

 ```
 #!/bin/bash